How to Secure File Upload in PHP and Prevent Malicious File Attacks

 }

 The best way to prevent users from requesting uploaded files straight away is to keep the file in a folder outside the root.
-However, the major disadvantage of this method is that after this server will be unable to access the file.
+However, the major disadvantage of this method is that after this, the server will be unable to access the file.

 Step 4:- Use .htaccess file:

-You can set permission and prevent hackers from accessing files by making changes in the .htaccess file, If somehow hackers upload a file this will prevent executing a file.
+You can set permissions and prevent hackers from accessing files by making changes in the .htaccess file.
+If somehow hackers upload a file, this will prevent executing a file.

 Step 5:- The Include Function:

 Sometimes you need to obtain input from the user in order to determine which file should be included in the PHP server script.
-For example, suppose your site is called Site_languageuage.
+For example, suppose your site is called Site_language.

 if(isset($_COOKIE[‘Site_language’])){